ianhi/xarray-linked-indexes/docs/index.md

 ## Examples

-See the example notebooks in the sidebar:

-- [Multi-Interval Index](multi_interval_example.ipynb) - Multiple interval types (words, phonemes) over a shared continuous dimension
+See the [example notebook](multi_interval_example.ipynb) for a detailed walkthrough of multiple interval types (words, phonemes) over a shared continuous time dimension.
-- [Dimension Interval](DimensionInterval.ipynb) - Single interval dimension linked to continuous time

 ## API Reference

-### DimensionIntervalMulti
+### DimensionInterval

 The main index class for linking multiple interval dimensions over a single continuous dimension.